-This general order outlines ATSU policy regarding paid time off for employees requesting leave due to the death of an immediate family member.
+This general order outlines A.T.
+Still University (ATSU) policy regarding paid time off for employees requesting leave due to the death of an immediate family member.

-- A. Full-time employees will be approved for up to five (5) days of paid leave when an immediate family member passes away. - 1.
-Examples of family members considered to be immediate for this benefit purpose include: spouse, child, parent, grandparent, brother, sister, or in-laws. - 2.
-Other family members may be considered "immediate" in the interpretation of this policy at the discretion of the employee's immediate supervisor. - B. Bereavement leave does not reduce available balances of paid medical leave or paid vacation. - C. Employees are not required to have accrued paid medical or vacation leave, or to have worked for ATSU for any prerequisite period of time. - D. For leave requests of more than five (5) days, vacation leave may be requested, or medical leave if applicable.
-If the employee has no available paid medical or vacation leave accrued, the extended leave may be granted in an unpaid status.
+- A. Full-time employees will be approved for up to five days of paid leave when an immediate family member passes away. - 1.
+Examples of family members considered to be immediate for this benefit purpose include spouse, child, parent, grandparent, brother, sister, or in-laws. - 2.
+Other family members may be considered "immediate" in the interpretation of this policy at the discretion of the employee's immediate supervisor. - B. Bereavement leave does not reduce available balances of paid medical leave or paid vacation. - C. Employees are not required to have accrued paid medical or vacation leave or to have worked for ATSU for any prerequisite period of time. - D. For leave requests of more than five days, vacation leave may be requested, or medical leave if applicable.
+If the employee has no available paid medical or vacation leave accrued, the extended leave may be granted in an unpaid status - E. Notification to the ATSU community - 1.
+Human Resources may provide death notification for a family member of an active ATSU employee if requested by the employee. - 2.
+The President's Office, or office designated by the President's Office, may provide death notification of the following ATSU community members: - a.
+An active ATSU employee - b.
+An active ATSU student - c.
+A member of the Board of Trustees - d.
+ATSU alumni - 3.
+The college, school, or administrative area will determine whether to provide a past employee's (emeritus or otherwise) death notification.
+If notification of the past employee's death is approved, the college, school, or administrative area will send out the notification.

-- A. ATSU employees are responsible for requesting bereavement leave using the Bereavement Leave Form (Attachment A). - B. The completed Bereavement Leave Form should be submitted to the human resources department upon approval. - C. ATSU supervisors are responsible for granting bereavement leave in accordance with this policy. - D. ATSU supervisors, in cooperation with the payroll department, are responsible for ensuring appropriate compensation of employees for leave taken in accordance with this policy.
+- A. ATSU employees are responsible for requesting bereavement leave using the Bereavement Leave Form.
+See Attachment A. - B. The completed Bereavement Leave Form should be submitted to Human Resources upon approval. - C. ATSU supervisors are responsible for granting bereavement leave in accordance with this policy. - D. ATSU supervisors, in cooperation with University Payroll, are responsible for ensuring appropriate compensation of employees for leave taken in accordance with this policy.